cloudspaces/eyeos-u1db/Readme.md

         <tr>
             <td style="background-color:#C0C0C0">Parameters:</td>
             <td style="padding-left:30px">
-                <b>oauth</b> – Object OauthRequest.
-Contains the values key and secret from the configuration file.
-Also the access token<br>
+                <b>oauth</b> – OauthRequest object.
+Includes the values of the consumer key and secret of the configuration file.
+And also the access token<br>
-                <b>file</b> – True, if it is a file or False, is it a directory<br>
+                <b>file</b> – True, if it is a file or False, if it is a directory<br>
-                <b>Id</b> – Element identifier number (directory or file)<br>
+                <b>id</b> – Id number of the element (directory or file)<br>
-                <b>contents</b> – True, to list the metadatas depending on the id or None, to inactive the list.
-Used when 'Id' is a directory.
+                <b>contents</b> – True, lists dependent metadata of the element identified by 'id', or none, the list is not activated.
+This is used when 'id' is a directory.
 (Optional)
             </td>
         </tr>
         <tr>
             <td style="background-color:#C0C0C0">Return:</td>
             <td style="padding-left:30px">
-            Metadata/s of the element or in case of error returns an error structure:<br>
+            Metadata of the element/s or, in the event of error, returns an error structure:<br>
             - error: Error number<br>
             - description: Error description<br>
             Example:<br>